Mercy5-k/smart-goal-planner/README.md

 Feel free to connect or suggest features, I love hearing from fellow goal-getters and coders alike!

+---

  ## Get In Touch
 GitHub:Mercy-5k

 Email: kiqsmercy@gmail.com

+## License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to use, modify, and distribute this project for personal or commercial purposes — just give credit where it’s due.